What Is an Online Savings Account and How Does It Work?

 How do I use an online savings account?

-Exactly how does an online savings account work?
-With access to a computer or a smartphone, consumers can access their online savings accounts from anywhere at any time by simply logging in.
+With access to a computer or a smartphone, you can access your online savings accounts from anywhere at any time simply by logging in.

 What is the typical minimum balance for an online savings account?